What is the foreclosure process?

 A foreclosure is when a lender takes control of a property after the borrower misses several mortgage payments.

 When you bought your home, you agreed to a deal with your bank or lender: They gave you the financing upfront to pay for the home, and you agreed to pay a specific amount each month for a set number of years.
-If you fail to keep up with the mortgage payments, the bank or lender can sell the property as a way to make back the funds that were lost.
+If you fail to keep up with the mortgage payments, the bank or lender can foreclose on the property and sell it as a way to make back the funds that were lost.

 How do foreclosures work?